railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 ---------------

 To manage cash, you can use the menu :menuselection:`Accounting --> Bank and Cash --> Cash Registers`.
 At the start of the day you set the opening amount of cash in the entry (:guilabel:`Opening Balance`).
-Then open the cashbox to start making entries from the :guilabel:`Cash Transactions` tab.
+Then click on button :guilabel:`Open CashBox`, after you can start making entries from the :guilabel:`Cash Transactions` tab.

+.. note::  Cash Control

+        You have to go menu :menuselection:`Accounting --> Configuration --> Journals --> Journals` and open the cash journal , then go to the Cash Register tab of form and select option ``Opening With Last Losing Balance`` and ``Cash Control``.

+        Because if you do not select that options , than you will find Opening Cash Control field 0.00 of Cash Register form.
+So first you have to configure Journal.

 .. figure::  images/account_cash_registers.png
    :scale: 60